 What should I do if I am denied care by my insurance?

 The 2015 US Transgender Survey found that over half of all people who sought coverage for transition-related surgery in 2015 were denied, as were 25 percent of those who sought coverage for hormones.
-If your insurance company denies your claim, despite being compelled by the ACA, you are not yet out of options.
+If your insurance company denies your claim, you are not yet out of options.
 Belkys Garcia, staff attorney at the Legal Aid Society in New York, has one piece of advice: Appeal the claim.
 "You shouldn’t assume that’s the end of the road," Garcia says.
 "You may have to be in it for the long fight.
 Many people don’t get approved on the first request.”
 When care is denied, you may want to consult an attorney or try to appeal the process yourself.